umutphp/github-action-dynamic-profile-page/README.md

 # Dynamic Profile Page On Github

-GitHub Action to push updates to your special profile repo.
+A GitHub action to push updates to your special profile repo.

 ### Why?